nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Pairing Component
 API: [`pairingList.java`](../src/main/java/seedu/duke/PairingList.java)

-* `PairingList` is responsible for recording which clients renting which property.
+* `PairingList` is responsible for recording which clients are renting which property.
 * `PairingList` does not inherit from other classes.
 It stores references to `Client` and `Property` objects.

 Here is how classes involved in the pairing/unpairing actions interact with each other: